-Penn State has spread the wealth on the offensive end with Jessica Longstreth and Hannah Allison tied for the team lead with four goals.
-Christine Dudek has three and three others (Kelsey Amy, Amy Bonenberger & Casey McCartin) are tied for fourth with two apiece.
+Penn State has spread the wealth on the offensive end with Jessica Longstreth leading the way with four goals, Hannah Allison with three and four others (Kelsey Amy, Amy Bonenberger, Christine Dudek, & Casey McCartin) tied for third with two apiece.

 Bonenberger, Dudek, Longstreth and McCartin all scored their second goals in the 5-0 win over West Chester on Sept.
 20.

 Longstreth netted her third on Friday vs. No. 18 Ohio State and fourth on Monday vs. No. 14 Stanford.

 Amy's first came against the Buckeyes while her second was against the Cardinal.

 Allison also scored in the last minute of the Stanford game for her first goal in over a month to propel her into sole possession of second place on the team in scoring.